Ph.D., Visiting Assistant Professor of German

 “The Spatial Imagination of Accelerated Globalization in Contemporary German-language Novels.”
 (2012)

 Article: “Are Baklava and Burgers Enough?
-Seeking Cosmopolitanism through Culinary Practices, Food, and Food Cultures in Perikles Monioudis’ Land and Yadé Kara’s Cafe Cyprus.”
-[Forthcoming in Seminar May 2017]
+Seeking Cosmopolitanism Through Culinary Practices, Food, and Food Cultures in Perikles Monioudis’s Land and Yadé Kara’s Cafe Cyprus.”
+Seminar: A Journal of Germanic Studies.
+53.2 (2017): 138-159.

 Book Review: “Jeremiah, Emily.
 Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects.”
 Studies in Twentieth and Twenty-First Century Literature 39.1 (Winter 2015).